-Note: Faculty may only hold ONE new AST Grant per year as either a PI of a Faculty Development Grant or Branch Out Grant, or as mentor/sponsor of a Fellowship Grant.
+Note: Faculty may only hold ONE new AST Grant per year as a PI of a Faculty Development Grant, or as mentor/sponsor of a Fellowship Grant.
 If more than one grant from a given faculty member (as PI or mentor) is submitted and deemed competitive for funding, the AST will determine which grant to fund.

 All applications will be stored in a secure, password-protected environment.
 At any time in the application process, the applicant will be able to save the application and return to the site to complete it at a later date, prior to the deadline.
 Applicants must complete the application process online.
 The various components of the application, listed under application requirements below, should be generated as individual document files that will be uploaded and compiled into a single .PDF file during the application process.

 Use font Arial/Helvetica, size 11 pt., no less than 0.5 inch margins.
 Applications that do not conform to these guidelines will be returned without review.